open-horizon/open-horizon.github.io/docs/getting_started/known_issues.md

 * The agent does not support the [Model Management System](../developing/model_management_system.md) (MMS) for dependent services.

-* The secret binding does not work for an agreement-less service defined in a pattern, since secrets management functionality was added after patterns were no longer recommended for production usage.
+* The secret binding does not work for an agreement-less service defined in a pattern, because secrets management functionality was added after patterns were no longer recommended for production usage.

 * The edge cluster agent does not support K3S v1.21.3+k3s1 because the mounted volume directory only has 0700 permission.
 See [Cannot write data to local PVC ](https://github.com/k3s-io/k3s/issues/3704){:target="_blank"}{: .externalLink} for a temporary solution.